Applying for and winning short or long-term disability benefits for migraine and headache disorders in Canada can pose serious challenges.

 Winning disability insurance claims when you are covered by a group or individual insurance policy can be just as difficult as securing benefits from the CCP.
 Private insurance companies exist to make a profit, while paying disability benefits comes at the expense of their bottom line, which means they will often go to great lengths to deny your claim.

-Challenges of Applying for Disability Benefits for Migraine and Headache Disorders
+How to Win Disability Benefits for Migraine and Headache Disorders

-Unfortunately, headache disorders such as a migraine, cluster and tension-type headaches are often underdiagnosed and under-treated, which leads to patients going without necessary treatment and can lead to disability claims being denied.
+Unfortunately, headache disorders such as a migraine, cluster and tension-type headaches are often under-diagnosed and under-treated, which leads to patients going without necessary treatment and can lead to disability claims being denied.

 It is important to remember that CCP and insurance company administrators are looking for reasons to deny your claim.
 The most common reasons claims are denied are that the agency reviewing the claim decides there isn’t sufficient proof that a headache disorder is debilitating enough to warrant disability benefits, or that the patient has not explored every possible treatment option before submitting a disability claim.